 Earnings are out for CSX.
 CNBC's Morgan Brennan reports the details.
 CNBC's senior markets commentator Mike Santoli and Stephanie Link, TIAA Global Asset Management, weigh in.

 U.S. stocks steadied Wednesday, closing narrowly mixed after the Fed minutes affirmed previous expectations for a possible December rate hike.

-CNBC's Bob Pisani looks at the day's market action including oil briefly hitting a 2016 high.
+CNBC's Bob Pisani looks at the day's market action, including how the market reacted to today's Fed minutes.

 U.S. stock index futures pointed to a flat to slightly lower open on Wednesday, as investors prepared themselves for the latest FOMC minutes release.